Does copyright protect quotes? To put it simply, yes and no.

 If the quote is recognisable and doesn’t fall into any of the “safe” categories, I would stay away from it.

 Things to keep in mind:

-Even if you make sure that there’s no trademark now on the quote you are borrowing, it might still get one in the future and that means that you could get into trouble for using content that wasn’t protected to begin with.
-As we said before, this is unlikely to happen due to the copyright relationship with short sentences, but still that doesn’t mean that a phrase won’t get protected in the future if it becomes popular.
+Even if you make sure that there’s no trademark now on the quote you are borrowing, it might still get one in the future and that means that you could get into trouble for using content that wasn’t protected, to begin with.
+As we said before, this is unlikely to happen due to the copyright relationship with short sentences, but still, that doesn’t mean that a phrase won’t get protected in the future if it becomes popular.

 A potential scenario would be using a Youtuber’s catchphrase to make a T-shirt.
-It might be tempting to cash in on the channel’s popularity, specially if they haven’t protected their content, but once they have enough resources they will trademark the expression, trust me.
+It might be tempting to cash in on the channel’s popularity, especially if they haven’t protected their content, but once they have enough resources they will trademark the expression, trust me.

 If you believe that the quote you want to use is trademarked, do some research.
 Look at the UK’s Intellectual Property Office.
 If it is protected and you still wish to use it (and you have the money), you can still contact whoever holds the rights.
 Sometimes these companies sell licenses to third parties.

 So to sum it up